yehia67/documentation/dev-essentials/0.1/concepts/addresses-and-signatures.md

 * **Index:** Number that changes which address and private key pair is created
 * **Security level:** Number between 1 and 3 that affects the length of a private key

-A private key is used to sign bundles that withdraw IOTA tokens from an address to prove you own it.
-Each address has a corresponding private key.
-So, to withdraw IOTA tokens from an address, you need to prove you own it by creating a private key from the same seed, index, and security level as the address.

 If you use the same seed, index, and security level, the hash function will always return the same address and private key pair.
+This property makes addresses and private keys _deterministic_.
 Seeds can be used to create an almost unlimited number of addresses and private key pairs (9<sup>57</sup>) by incrementing the index and using all three security levels.

 :::info:
 You can try this by using our JavaScript client library to [create a new address](../how-to-guides/create-an-address.md).